How Much Does a Carpenter Cost per Hour in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

 It costs between $40 and $200 per hour to hire a carpenter, with an average carpenter cost per hour of $75 and $125.
-Factors like project size and complexity, materials, and the carpenter's expertise will affect the final price.
-Understanding these costs can help you budget appropriately, and hiring a professional carpenter ensures your project is completed to a high standard.
+Factors such as project size and complexity, materials, and the carpenter's expertise will all affect the final price.
+By building these numbers into your budget now, you’ll be prepared when carpentry needs arise later on.
+A trusted professional carpenter delivers code-compliant work on schedule, saving you time and costly do-overs.

 Carpentry Cost Factors

 A significant part of your carpentry cost depends on the type of project you’re hiring a carpenter to do.
-Here are some common carpentry projects and their average costs.
+The table below outlines some common carpentry projects and their average costs.

 Project TypeAverage Cost